Labour MP Jack Dromey dies aged 73

 His family said he was a "much loved husband, father and grandfather" who would be "greatly missed".

-And his son Joe also paid tribute on Twitter, confirming Mr Dromey had died suddenly, adding: "We loved him so, so much.
+And his son Joe also paid tribute on Twitter, confirming Mr Dromey had died suddenly and adding: "We loved him so, so much.
 Rest in peace big man."

-Born in London in 1948, Mr Dromey made his name in politics through the union movement, holding various roles in the Transport and General Workers' Union, which later became Unite.

-He married Ms Harman in 1982, fathering two sons and a daughter, and held senior roles in the Labour Party before winning his seat almost 12 years ago.
+Current and former prime ministers were among those paying their respects, with Boris Johnson saying he was "deeply saddened" by the news.

+Tony Blair called Mr Dromey a "stalwart of the Labour and trade union movement, while Gordon Brown said he had lost "a friend, colleague and great humanitarian who never stopped fighting for social justice".

 'Highly respected'

-In Parliament, he held a range of shadow ministerial posts, including housing, home affairs business briefs.
+Born in London in 1948, Mr Dromey made his name in politics through the union movement, as a leading figure in the Transport and General Workers' Union, which later became Unite.

+He married Ms Harman in 1982, fathering two sons and a daughter, and held senior roles in the Labour Party before winning his seat in Parliament nearly 12 years ago.

-But most recently he served on Sir Keir Starmer's frontbench as shadow immigration minister.
+He was quickly promoted to the front bench, serving under several leaders, most recently as Sir Keir Starmer's shadow immigration minister.

+He spoke in a Commons debate on Afghan refugees just 24 hours ago, as well as attending a speech by Sir Keir on Tuesday.

-Sir Keir said his colleague had "dedicated his life to standing up for working people through the Labour movement".
+Sir Keir said Mr Dromey had "dedicated his life to standing up for working people through the Labour movement".

 The Labour leader added: "Jack was recognised for his determination to stand up for his constituents and he was highly respected and warmly regarded across Parliament.